PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 # Lapidary
 <img src="https://github.com/user-attachments/assets/5202bdda-d57f-45b3-9767-44358f033500" alt="lapidary_good" width="300" height="300">

-> You start knowing a character type & some that neighbour it clockwise or anticlockwise.
+> On your 1st day, you may visit the Storyteller to privately learn a character type & some that neighbour it clockwise or anticlockwise.

 *such a beutiful gem you are*

 **The Lapidary inspects some of what is around the mine.**
 - The Lapidary can learn any number of character types in a row.
 - It is reccomended to give between half and a third of the grimoire.
 Generally 3 or more for a better experience.
-- Show the types by showing numbers using your hand, 1 representing Townsfolk, 2 representing Outsider, 3 representing Minion and 4 representing Demon.
+- Learning about some character types is a lot stronger, if you show the Demon it is generally reccomended to show less other players.

 # Outsider